alfonsoegio/YaNFVO/README.md

 - Lifecycle management:
-Either delegating in some middle-ware or not, the NFV-orchestrator usually executing configuration scripts on the machines using private keys generated in the VIM or passed by the orchestrator itself according to operator requests, etc ...
+Either delegating in some middle-ware or not, the NFV-orchestrator usually executes configuration scripts on the machines using private keys generated in the VIM or passed by the orchestrator itself according to operator requests, etc ...